 Kristine: I mean, it parallels what Ricky does to Marina…

 Sean: Right… The killer arrives in the movie to take her to a very safe place where they can be happy, like Ricky wants to do.

 Kristine: Right, and it’s clearly fucked.
 Would you agree that there are similarities between the narrative of Tie Me Up!
 Tie Me Down! and… and…RUBY SPARKS????

 Sean: Don’t even get me started with that.
 I seriously cannot even.

 Kristine: But there are!
 In terms of men projecting unrealistic expectations on ladies, right?
 And not being able to deal with the reality of actual romance and courtship?

-Sean: I fucking hate Ruby Sparks.
+Sean: Fucking Ruby Sparks.

 Sean: I know Zoe Kazan wrote Ruby Sparks to comment upon such things, but I reject it nonetheless.

 Kristine: I also want to talk about the tradition of violence against ladies being played for comedy.
 Like Katherine Hepburn in The Philadelphia Story and ten million trillion other examples.